-The cost of private health insurance in Australia varies depending on a variety of factors.
-From where you live to level of cover you need.
-However, finder.com.au compared range of open private health insurance policies from 30+ funds in Australia listed on PrivateHealth.gov.au to find out which fund offered the cheapest policy, the most expensive policy and the average cost of cover in each state.
+The cost of private health insurance varies depending on a variety of factors, from location to level of cover.
+We compared a range of policies from 30+ funds in Australia to find out which fund offered the cheapest, most expensive and the average cost of cover in each state.